Last Updated on April 22, 2021 by Helga Dosa

 Depending on the size and variety of your plant, it may be necessary to stake it.
 Always place the stakes in the pot before filling the soil and before you plant.

-To keep the slugs and other pests away grandma sprinkled the area around her tomatoes with cayenne pepper flakes.
+To keep the slugs and other pests away grandma sprinkled the area around her Italian tomatoes with cayenne pepper flakes.
 Cayenne pepper was one of grandma’s favorite dried herbs and she grew plenty of the fiery hot pepper in her garden.
 Cayenne pepper, another of Grandma’s favorite garden plants had a multitude of uses in her kitchen.
 Among the pepper’s many health benefits, the capacity to aid digestion and improve circulation; it acts as a catalyst for other herbs as well.
-It is believed to be good for the heart, kidneys, lungs, pancreas, spleen and stomach.
-And, according to grandma, it also helps to ward off colds, sinus infection, and sore throats.
-Many of today’s pain relieving ointments have as their main ingredient cayenne pepper.
+It is believed to be good for the heart, kidneys, lungs, pancreas, spleen, and stomach.
+And, according to grandma, it also helps to ward off colds, sinus infections, and sore throats.
+Many of today’s pain-relieving ointments have as their main ingredient cayenne pepper.

-Grandma’s Recipe for Marinara, A Meatless Tomato Sauce
+Grandma’s Recipe for Marinara, A Meatless Italian Tomato Sauce

 - 3 tablespoons olive oil